eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

   - webcam
 	- not winning any awards
   - mic?

-- notes
+# Notes

 - enter bios: smash f2 until you hear the beep
 - enter boot select: smash f12 until you hear the beep